Embed This Data

 The Philippines’ diverse population, speaking more than 80 languages and dialects, is spread over 7,000 islands in the Western Pacific.
 Democracy was restored in 1986 after two decades of autocratic rule.
 President Benigno Aquino III took office in 2010 with a mandate to root out corruption.
 The Philippines’ next presidential and general elections are scheduled to be held in May 2016.
 While agriculture is still a significant part of the economy, industrial production in areas like electronics, apparel, and shipbuilding has been growing rapidly.
-Remittances from overseas workers are equivalent to more than 10 percent of GDP.
+Remittances from overseas workers are equivalent to nearly 10 percent of GDP.
 The Philippines was ravaged in late 2013 by Typhoon Haiyan, but its economy recovered rapidly.

 The top individual income tax rate is 32 percent, and the top corporate tax rate is 30 percent.
-Other taxes include a value-added tax and environmental taxes.
+Other taxes include a value-added tax and an environmental tax.
 The overall tax burden equals 13.3 percent of total domestic income.
 Government spending amounts to 18.6 percent of GDP.
 Public debt has been below 40 percent of GDP.
 Efforts to narrow the budget gap have kept budget deficits under control.

 The time involved in dealing with licensing requirements has been notably reduced, and the cost of completing them has been cut.
 The labor market remains structurally rigid, although existing regulations are not particularly burdensome.
 Government subsidies to state-owned or state-controlled corporations jumped by 200 percent in the first quarter of 2015, with the National Electrification Administration receiving much of this support.